stalniy/casl/packages/casl-mongoose/README.md

 ### 1. Integrating with mongoose

+There are 2 plugins which allow to seamlessly integrate CASL into mongoose:

+#### Accessible Records plugin

 `accessibleRecordsPlugin` is a [mongoose][mongoose] plugin which adds `accessibleBy` method to query and static methods.
 For example, you can add this plugin globally to all models

 ```js